 In addition, I emailed a complaint with Virgin Atlantic about the situation that led to my bags being taken off the plane before take-off and not restored, and haven't heard anything from the company on this matter except for receipts for my email.
 I was literally thrown back on like baggage without acknowledgement for my effort to help the airline deal with an oversold flight.
 I can't believe airlines are allowed to treat people this way.
 And to think I thought I was trying to help.

-It took me 5 months to receive a confirmation letter for this complementary flight.
-When I finally got it (after continually sending them emails and calling them), I called reservations in February 2011 to try to book a flight for June 2011 to be told "you called too late, no complementary seats are available, you should have called earlier".
+It took me 5 months to receive a confirmation letter for this complimentary flight.
+When I finally got it (after continually sending them emails and calling them), I called reservations in February 2011 to try to book a flight for June 2011 to be told "You called too late, no complimentary seats are available, you should have called earlier."
 When I explained that I ONLY just received the confirmation letter, the lady didn't want to hear about it.
 She was the least helpful person that I have come across.
 For an airline advertising high standards of customer service and strong ethics, they have a pretty odd way to show it.

 Basically, Virgin delivered false promises at the time of the incident in order to keep angry passengers quiet and avoid a considerable amount of complaints but they are now refusing to honor their offer, hiding behind lame excuses.